Sky-Captain-13/foundry/token-tooltip/README.md

 As of January 10th 2020, the module.json includes a minimumCoreVersion 0.4.4 and will cease to work for earlier installs.

 ## Token Tooltip Update Notes
+**Version**: 1.2.1
+* Fixed temphp showing up as NaN after being deleted from the character sheet.

 **Version**: 1.2.0
 * Removed listeners to prevent lag from excessive polling of mouse movements, particularly while panning the map.
 * Adjusted the method by which tooltips are created and removed, making it much less likely to get a tooltip stuck on the screen.